Learning Branching Heuristics for Propositional Model Counting: Experiments

 \section{Experiments}

 To evaluate our method, we designed experiments to answer the following questions: \begin{enumerate*}[label=\textbf{\arabic*)}] \item \textbf{I.I.D.
-Generalization:} Can a model trained on instances from a given distribution generalize to unseen instances of the same distribution? \item \textbf{Upward Generalization:} Can a model trained on small instances generalize to larger ones? \item \textbf{Wall-Clock Improvement:} Can the model improve the run time substantially? \item \textbf{Interpretation:} Does the sequence of actions taken by the model exhibit any discernible pattern at the problem level?
-Additionally, we studied the impact of the trained model on a variety of solver-specific quality metrics (e.g., cache-hit rate, \ldots), the results of which are in Appendix \ref{appendix:solver_analysis}. \end{enumerate*} Our baseline is \sharpsat{}'s heuristic.
+Generalization:} Can a model trained on instances from a given distribution generalize to unseen instances of the same distribution? \item \textbf{Upward Generalization:} Can a model trained on small instances generalize to larger ones? \item \textbf{Wall-Clock Improvement:} Can the model improve the runtime substantially? \item \textbf{Interpretation:} Does the sequence of actions taken by the model exhibit any discernible pattern at the problem level? \end{enumerate*} Our baseline in all comparisons is \sharpsat{}'s heuristic.
+Also, to make sure that our model's improvements are not trivially attainable without training we tested a \texttt{Random} policy that simply chooses a literal uniformly at random.
+We also studied the impact of the trained model on a variety of solver-specific quality metrics (e.g., cache-hit rate, \ldots), the results of which are in Appendix~\ref{appendix:solver_analysis}.

-The \grid{} problem was a natural candidate for testing the effect of adding the time feature (Section \ref{subsec:semantic}), so we report the results for that problem with time feature included and later in this section we perform an ablation study on that feature.
+The \grid{}, being a problem of an iterative nature (i.e., steps in the planning problem), was a natural candidate for testing our hypothesis regarding the effect of adding the ``time'' feature of Section \ref{subsec:semantic}, so we report the results for \grid{} with that feature included and later in this section we perform an ablation study on that feature.

-\textbf{Experimental Protocol.} For each dataset, we sampled 1,800 instances for training and 200 for testing.
+\paragraph{Experimental Setup} For each dataset, we sampled 1,800 instances for training and 200 for testing.
 We trained for 1000 ES iterations.
-At each iteration, we sampled 8 formulas from the training set and 48 perturbations with $\sigma=0.02$.
-With mirror sampling, we obtained in total $96=48\cdot 2$ perturbations.
-For each perturbation, we ran the agent on the 8 formulas (in parallel), to a total of $768=96\cdot8$ episodes per parameter update.
-All episodes, unless otherwise mentioned, were capped at 1000 steps during training and 100,000 during testing.
-The agent received a negative reward of $r_{penalty} = -10^{-4}$ at each step.
-We used the Adam optimizer \cite{kingma2014adam} with default hyperparameters and a learning rate of 0.01.
-We used a weight decay of 0.005 and used the same architectural hyperparameters for our model for all datasets (details in Appendix \ref{appendix:architecture}).
+At each iteration, we sampled 8 formulas and 48 perturbations ($\sigma=0.02$).
+With mirror sampling, we obtained in total $96=48\times2$ perturbations.
+For each perturbation, we ran the agent on the 8 formulas (in parallel), to a total of $768=96\times8$ episodes per parameter update.
+All episodes, unless otherwise mentioned, were capped at 1k steps during training and 100k during testing.
+The agent received a negative reward of $r_{penalty} = 10^{-4}$ at each step.
+We used the Adam optimizer \cite{kingma2014adam} with default hyperparameters, a learning rate of $\eta=0.01$ and a weight decay of 0.005.